 3 DAYS ON OCTOBER 26-28

-Wide – Open Source Science is a three-day challenge and hackathon for developers, students, researchers, technologists and other open science and open source enthusiasts.
-The mission is to bridge the gap between science and society.
+Wide – Open Source Science was a three-day challenge and hackathon for developers, students, researchers, technologists and other open science and open source enthusiasts.
+The mission was to bridge the gap between science and society.

-The event consists of two tracks with two different approaches to the challenge.
-If you’re into CODE, you can dive into the technological side of open science and play with the provided data sets.
-If you’re more of a GENERALIST, you can take a more conceptual, multidisciplinary approach.
+The event consisted of two tracks with two different approaches to the challenge.
+CODE track provided opportunity to dive into the technological side of open science and play with the provided data sets.
+With more of a GENERALIST background, participants were able to take a more conceptual, multidisciplinary approach.

 Open Data Oracle – challenge for open source enthusiasts

-The coding track challenges teams of 2–5 to apply their skills and programming knowledge to solve the accessibility problem of open research.
-Your task is to create a solution that helps scientific archives become more attractive and accessible for all.
+The coding track challenged teams of 2–5 to apply their skills and programming knowledge to solve the accessibility problem of open research.
+Task was to create a solution that helped scientific archives become more attractive and accessible for all.

-All coding solutions must utilize at least one of the following data sets and APIs:
+All coding solutions utilized at least one of the following data sets and APIs: